SMARTNET MOBILITY SECURITY +

 There might even be a scrappage scheme to help the move to clean transport.
 But if we can show an economic gain in real terms, then EVs with SMARTNET technology will have the commercial advantage, as well as the moral high ground, as compared with petrol and diesel powered vehicles.

 Another issue, is that with electric car production soon to rise to meet the climate challenge, that the world's lithium mines will not be able to cope.
-It's not just cars, ships will also need lithium for batteries.
+It's not just cars, ships will also need lithium for bulk batteries.
 Cobalt is likely to be more scarce.

 With this in mind it pays to have a reserve plan.
 We aim to provide that level of reserve.

-But there is a potential solution.
+There is a potential solution.
 A solution for Battery and Fuel Cell EVs!

 Before we explain how we might cater for Fuel-Cell EVs, let us just take a quick look at energy distribution for battery EVs using power from the Grid, as in generating capacity.